rkitover/windows-dev-guide/README.md

 with the `scoop reset <program>` command.
 I recommend installing BusyBox first before any other packages for this reason, which the install scripts here do.

+It also installs a `bash` shim, which you most likely don't want, you can remove it with `scoop shim rm bash`.

 If you do need to reset your GNU programs and other programs you can use something like this: